sg893052/sonic-buildimage/system/drop_counters/drop_counters_HLD.md

 # 7 Platform Support
 In order to make this feature platform independent, we rely on SAI query APIs (described above) to check for what counter types and drop reasons are supported on a given device.
 As a result, drop counters are only available on platforms that support both the SAI drop counter API as well as the query APIs, in order to preserve safety.

-Supported drop counters and mirror support per each ASIC will be documented later and updated here.
 # 7.1 Known Limitations
 * BRCM SAI:
     - ACL_ANY, DIP_LINK_LOCAL, SIP_LINK_LOCAL, and L3_EGRESS_LINK_OWN are all based on the same underlying counter in hardware, so enabling any one of these reasons on a drop counter will (implicitly) enable all of them.